mkdrake37/seams/reviews/PM/index.md

 classes python focused; discuss using `list(...)` as a data object in R

-## IO
+## IO and Visualization

-using interpreters in REPL mode
+? using console / REPL mode

+invoke interpreters + script from OS commandline

 reading structured files (csv, json)